 Both connected dash cams are LTE-connected and require a service plan to be fully operational.
 Both plans work slightly differently.

-Owl offers their service plan bundled into the price of the device ($474.95) for the first year.
+Owl offers their service plan yearly for $239.40.
 You can also opt to pay monthly at $19.95.
 The service plan includes a set number of “credits”.
 The credits are used when accessing the live viewing feature or requesting downloads from the cloud.
 If you exceed the number of credits, additional charges will be incurred.

 When you go over your limit, we add another 1GB of data for $10.
 Overage charges are typically only associated with high Wi-Fi hotspot use.
 Outside of Wi-Fi hotspot use, you will normally not incur overages.